nishinodae/news-finder-app/README.md

     ```bash
     REACT_APP_API_KEY=<your API key>
     ```
-> ⚠️ Make sure to add `.env` to your `.gitignore` file to avoid committing your API keys.
+> ⚠️ Make sure to add `.env` to `.gitignore` file to avoid committing your API keys.

 ### Current Fake Login